kaitlynzahn/week-7-group/overview.md

 - database of sections
 - database of permissions for user types
 - function for editCourse(){}
+- file storage
+- databse of students in course
+- link to be able to view assignments submitted to course
+- function for collectAssignmentsInCourse

 4. Instructor can add /remove TAs for the course sections
 - database of courses